pritamsaha07/Bhook-App/README.md

 - Used TypeScript for type safety
 - Implemented Zustand for state management
 - Created reusable components and hooks
-- Use constants for mock data and configurations
+- Used separate constants file for type configurations